HillLab/J-statistic/README.md

 ## Usage

+Summary of the different arguments that J-statistic.R uses as input.
+The script will output summary statistics for each chromosome of each individual microarray, along with Rainbow plots, Rainfall plots, and J function plots.

 Short-Form Argument Name| Long-Form Argument Name| Argument Type | Argument Description | Argument Range
 --- | --- | --- | --- | ---
 -s | --snp | Character | Absolute file path of SNP calls (CSV file) |